 Users can quickly find stops for restaurants, groceries, services, shopping, and travel.
 Users can also send maps to their iPhone using Mac.

 Exporting a map as PDF is easy with Apple Maps.
 Users can find stops for gas and food along the way, pause playback of podcasts and audiobooks.

-- Excellent map design and visual style, including 3D map view and buildings.
+- Excellent map design and visual style, including 3D map view.

-- Provides basic features of directions and voice navigation.
+- It has features of route directions and voice navigation.

 - Users point to incorrect information and exit directions.